Ceremonial Guard Battalion: Military Band

 The Military Band (Воениот оркестар) is a professional and unique unit inside the battalion, engaging in its duties by performing at significant protocol events organized by the army and the federal government.
 It was founded in 1944 in the city of Bitola, as part of the 7th Macedonian Drill Brigade.
 After the creation of the Socialist Federal Republic of Yugoslavia (SFRY), the band worked in the ranks of the Third Army Area of the Yugoslav People's Army, based in Skopje.
 After independence, the band was reformed to represent the ARM in its entirety, acting as a musical ambassador.
 It has performed in Bosnia and Herzegovina, Serbia and Bulgaria, and used foreign compositions made by famous composers such as Pyotr Ilyich Tchaikovsky, John Philip Sousa, Johann Strauss and John Williams.

 Traditions

 The members of the honour guard battalion performs the well-known drills such as their trademark "Egzircir" routine.

 Unit Day

 11 November, is known as the Day of the Unit.
 It was chosen in honour of the traditions of the First Macedonian Kosovo Shock Brigade of the National Liberation Army and Partisan Detachments of Macedonia, which was established on this date in 1943 in the village of Slivovo.

 Activities

 A contingent from one of the companies took part in the Great Union Day military parade in Romania in 2019.
 Within the visit, members of the Honor Guard Battalion met with the Ambassador of North Macedonia to Romania, Gabriel Atanasov.

 Uniform

-The Macedonian Ministry of Defence designed new uniforms for the battalion in 2010.
+The Macedonian Ministry of Defence designed for the battalion in 2010.
 The new uniform is based on the uniform of the Internal Macedonian Revolutionary Organization (IMRO) and specifically the uniform of revolutionary Ilyo Voyvoda.